julian-klode/lingolang/docs/permissions.md

 ## Merging and Converting
-The idea of conversion to base types from the previous paragraph can be extended to converting between structured types.
+The idea of conversion to base permissions from the previous paragraph can be extended to converting between structured types.
 When converting between two structured types, replace all base permissions in the source with the base permissions in the same position in the target, and when the source permission is structured and the target is base, it just switches to a to-base conversion.

 There are two more kinds of recursive merge operations: intersection and union.
-These are essentially just recursive relaxations of intersection and union on the base permissions.
+These are essentially just recursive relaxations of intersection and union on the base permissions, that is, they simply perform intersection and union on all base types in the structure.

-Except for functions of course: An intersection of a function requires union of parameters and receivers, because just like with subtyping (in languages that have it), parameters and receivers are contravariant:
+Except for functions of course: An intersection of a function requires union for parameters and receivers, because just like with subtyping (in languages that have it), parameters and receivers are contravariant:
-If one function expects `orw` and another expects `or` a place that needs either of those functions (an intersection) needs a function that accepts $orw \cup or = orw$ - because passing a writable object to a function only needing a read-only one would work, but passing a read-only value to a function that needs a writable one would lead to funny results.
+If one function expects `orw` and another expects `or` a place that needs either of those functions (an intersection) needs a function that accepts $orw \cup or = orw$ - because passing a writable object to a function only needing a read-only one would work, but passing a read-only value to a function that needs a writable one would not be legal.

 Intersections are sort of a parallel to phi nodes in a program's static single assignment form.
 They can effectively be used to join different paths:

+A static analyser could use intersections to join the results of different branches, for example:

 ```go
 if (...) {